 Cascade and Porter Mountains

+Strenuous but not Terribly Long.
 This is a 5.6 mile trail that is very popular among both hikers and skiers alike.
-The trail is located near Lake Placid, New York, is rated a moderately difficult trail but offers some easy rock scrambles on the way up.
+The trail is located near Lake Placid, New York, in the High Peaks wilderness, is rated a moderately difficult trail but offers some easy rock scrambles on the way up.

 The trail has a unique view of a waterfall that will encourage you to slow down and enjoy the scenic surroundings.
 It is a very popular trail for pet owners because Fido is welcome to hike along with you as long as you keep him on a leash.